 Please note this is a general guide to the course projects, the order or lectures or projects might change to some extent.
 Students will be informed of modification and/or additional requisites.

-- REQUIRED ART MATERIALS AVAILALE IN STANDARD OFFICE SUPPLIES OR NATIONAL OFFICE SUPPLIES STORE, you can get 20-25% discount with your student ID: - 1.
-11X14 INCH DRAWING SKETCH BOOK
+- REQUIRED ART MATERIALS AVAILALE IN STANDARD OFFICE SUPPLIES OR NATIONAL OFFICE SUPPLIES STORE, 25% discount with your student ID:

+- 1. 11X14 INCH DRAWING SKETCH BOOK

+- 2. 4B PENCIL

+- 3. PENCIL SHARPENER